codemotion/easy-prism/README.md

-# Easy Prism Syntax JS Highliter
+# Easy Prism Syntax Highlighter

-Tierd to search for normal, easy to install programming code highlight plugin?
+Tired to search for normal, easy to install programming code highlight plugin?

 This one will help you to end this adventure.